-- Taiwan: A Forward-looking Intelligent Demonstration Site for the Asia-Pacific Market - Taiwan boasts a unique blend of highly-concentrated and diversified industrial clusters, including semiconductor, electronics and petrochemical industry clusters; a broad range of industry knowledge, speedy certification and import services, strict attention to information security, and rich and innovative business resources.
-These qualities allow manufacturers to use Taiwan as an ideal test site for Asia-Pacific market penetration in terms of feasibility verification of smart logistics, smart medicine,intelligent power grids, intelligent transportation,intelligent manufacturing, intelligent energy, and other application systems prior to entering the greater China and Southeast Asian markets. - The Taiwanese company AAEON Technology smart street lighting solution is an example of a system that uses Microsoft's cloud platform services and Intel processors to ascertain the status of lighting equipment and sense air quality and traffic flows to lower costs and save energy.
-The system is has been deployed in Taipei city.
+- Government Investment in Intelligent City Construction - Taiwan's local governments are actively promoting smart city applications, including smart government, smart health, smart environment and smart transportation.
+In addition, the Executive Yuan has launched a forward-looking infrastructure project for digital construction, in which the Ministry of Economic Affairs plans to invest US\$200 million to promote universal smart applications for urban and rural living over three years from 2018 to 2020. - The Asia Silicon Valley Project was launched in 2017 and continues to undertake the soliciting of Smart City projects, focusing on the areas of Smart Transportation, Smart Biomedicine, Internet of Things (IoT) Application Platforms and Autonomous Vehicles.
+The government welcomes proposals for smart city solutions from domestic and foreign businesses that can accelerate Taiwan's transition into a Smart Nation. - Taiwan: A Forward-looking Intelligent Demonstration Site for the Asia-Pacific Market - Taiwan boasts a unique blend of highly-concentrated and diversified industrial clusters, including semiconductor, electronics and petrochemical industry clusters; a broad range of industry knowledge, speedy certification and import services, strict attention to information security, and rich and innovative business resources.
+These qualities allow manufacturers to use Taiwan as an ideal test site for Asia-Pacific market penetration in terms of feasibility verification of smart logistics, smart medicine, intelligent power grids, intelligent transportation, intelligent manufacturing, intelligent energy, and other application systems prior to entering the greater China and Southeast Asian markets.